Of all the different cocktail bases out there, rum cocktails are probably some of my favorites.

-If you’re looking for a drink that’s both sweet and tart and ideal for sipping, look no further than this recipe for the rum sidecar.
+If you’re looking for a drink that’s both sweet and tart and ideal for sipping, look no further than this drink.

 It takes the traditional sidecar recipe and – yep! – adds rum.

-You can make it in just 5 minutes with only three ingredients – golden rum, Cointreau, and lemon juice.
+You can make it in just 5 minutes with only three ingredients – rum, Cognac, Triple Sec, and lemon juice.